Weather in Iceland in May: Temperatures and Travel Tips

 • Snowmobile tour to Langjökull: Langjökull, Europe's second-largest glacier, is best explored via a thrilling snowmobile.
 You don't have to be a professional rider — experienced guides are on hand.

-• Hike Sólheimajökull glacier: strap on your crampons and embark on a guided hike over the Sólheimajökull glacier.
+• Hike Sólheimajökull glacier: put on your crampons (spiked devices attached to boots for climbing ice) and embark on a guided hike over the Sólheimajökull glacier.
 This tour offers opportunities to discover the glacier's crevasses and fascinating ice formations.

 • Ice caving: Iceland's magic doesn't stop above ground — exploring spellbinding ice caves offers another level of excitement.